Video-RTS: Rethinking Reinforcement Learning and Test-Time Scaling for Efficient and Enhanced Video Reasoning: Abstract

 \section{Abstract}

 Despite advances in reinforcement learning (RL)-based video reasoning with large language models (LLMs), data collection and fine-tuning remain significant challenges.
 These methods often rely on large-scale supervised fine-tuning (SFT) with extensive video data and long Chain-of-Thought (CoT) annotations, making them costly and hard to scale.
 To address this, we present \ours{}, a new approach to improve video reasoning capability with drastically improved data efficiency by combining data-efficient RL with a video-adaptive test-time scaling (TTS) strategy.
-Based on observations about the data scaling of RL samples, we skip the resource-intensive SFT step and employ efficient pure-RL training with output-based rewards, requiring no additional annotations or extensive fine-tuning.
+Building on observations about the data scaling, we skip the resource-intensive SFT step and employ efficient pure-RL training with output-based rewards, requiring no additional annotations or extensive fine-tuning.
 Furthermore, to utilize computational resources more efficiently, we introduce a sparse-to-dense video TTS strategy that improves inference by iteratively adding frames based on output consistency.
-We validate our approach on multiple video reasoning benchmarks, showing that \model surpasses existing video reasoning models by an average of $2.4\%$ in accuracy using only $3.6\%$ training samples.
-For example, \model{} achieves a $4.2\%$ improvement on Video-Holmes, a recent and challenging video reasoning benchmark, and a $2.6\%$ improvement on MMVU.
+We validate our approach on multiple video reasoning benchmarks, showing that \model surpasses existing video reasoning models by $2.4\%$ in accuracy using only $3.6\%$ training samples.
+Specifically, \model{} achieves a $4.2\%$ improvement on Video-Holmes, a recent and challenging video reasoning benchmark.
 Notably, our pure RL training and adaptive video TTS offer complementary strengths, enabling \model{}'s strong reasoning performance.